-A wing-shaped fibrovascular overgrowth from the conjunctiva onto the corneal surface.
+A pterygium is a wing-shaped fibrovascular overgrowth from the conjunctiva onto the corneal surface.
 Occurs in the interpalpebral region, usually from nasal side, and is often bilateral.

 Consists of a cap (sub-epithelial arc-shaped corneal opacity at the leading edge), head (white fibrous mass attached to cornea), and body (fleshy, triangular-shaped fibrovascular tissue continuous with the conjunctiva at its base).